-California levies the highest state sales tax of any state of 7.25%.
-In addition to this, the average local sales tax is 1.31%, equaling a combined rate of 8.56%.
-Tennessee has the second-highest state sales tax rate of 7.00% and has an average local sales tax rate of 2.47%, resulting in a combined rate of 9.47%.
+California levies the highest state sales tax of any state at 7.25%.
+In addition to this, the average local sales tax is 1.57%, equaling a combined rate of 8.82%.
+However, Tennessee has the highest combined sales tax rate of 9.55% with a state sales tax of 7.00% and an average local sales tax rate of 2.55%.
 Rhode Island, Mississippi, and Indiana also have a state sales tax rate of 7.00%.

 In addition to income tax and sales tax, United States residents also pay property taxes.
 Property tax is a real estate ad-valorem tax levied by the jurisdiction in which the property is located and paid for by the property owner.
 Property taxes are recalculated annually and determined by multiplying the property tax rate by the property's current market value.
 Unfortunately, every state has property taxes; however, some states have very low property tax rates.
 There may be higher costs elsewhere in these states, such as high sales taxes, to make up for the costs.

-There are 26 states with property tax rates below 1.00%.
-Hawaii has the lowest property tax rate among states of 0.27%; however, residents can still expect to pay high taxes due to high median home costs in Hawaii.
-Alabama has the second-lowest property tax rate with 0.42%, coupled with some of the country's lowest home prices.
-Colorado and Louisiana follow with the third-lowest rate at 0.53%.
+There are thirty states with property tax rates below 1.00%.
+Hawaii has the lowest property tax rate among states at 0.28%; however, residents can still expect to pay high taxes due to high median home costs in Hawaii.
+Alabama has the second-lowest property tax rate with 0.41%, coupled with some of the country's lowest home prices.
+Colorado follows with the third-lowest rate at 0.51%.